The Liverpool parade crash has brought out the best in our police

 Merseyside Police’s response to a car ploughing into celebrating crowds has been a timely reminder of the force’s capacity for great humanity at the very worst of times, says former Met chief superintendent John Sutherland

-As a police officer of more than 25 years – and a Liverpool FC supporter my entire life – the events of Water Street on Monday evening were impossible to watch with anything other than a sense of abject horror.
+As a police officer of more than 25 years – and as a lifelong Liverpool FC supporter – the events of Water Street on Monday evening were impossible to watch with anything other than a sense of abject horror.
 An occasion of joyous celebration turned, in just a handful of moments, into one of unspeakable trauma.

 Whenever I see footage of police officers running in the opposite direction to a fleeing crowd, I remember my years in blue.
 The painful privilege of policing is to venture repeatedly into the hurting places: at the scenes of crimes, and of every kind of catastrophe.
 And, in those places, to see things that you can never unsee.